 The American Academy of Child and Adolescent Psychiatry developed Facts for Families to provide concise and up-to-date information on issues that affect children, teenagers, and their families.
 Here are the fact sheets that relate to youth and mental illness.

-- Early Adolescent Development
+- Adolescent Development Part I

-- Late Adolescent Development
+- Adolescent Development Part II

 - Helping Teens with Stress